 Oftentimes, the prospect of becoming a bartender looks fairly complicated.
 You may want to serve drinks, but the status quo is school, obtaining a bartending license, and memorizing a whole lot of drink mixes.

-In reality, you don’t need any experience to hire on as a barback.
+In reality, you don’t need any experience to hire on as a barback, making it a great entry level position.
 There are a lot of advantages to doing it this way as well.
+Most bartenders have started as barbacks at some point in their careers.

-- You will gain firsthand experience on the duties of a bartender
+• You will gain firsthand experience on the duties of a bartender’s job, including hard and soft skills.

 Of course, there are some drawbacks to this as well.
-You will be the donkey of the bar, bearing all the loads, stocking most of the liquor, and working long hours, and you’ll be the low person on the totem pole.
+You will be the donkey of the bar, bearing all the loads, the bar fully stocked by restocking liquor bottles and working long hours, and you’ll be the low person on the totem pole.
 Of course, everybody has to start somewhere, and we don’t all start out as CEOs.

 Step 1: Be an Outstanding Barback